 - Kata Beach and Karon Beach are two wonderful beach towns that have a very family friendly vibe and beautiful sandy beaches.
 Kata is the quieter of the two.

 - Patong is the main tourist town in Phuket.
 It has a seedy feel in parts but is not terrible.
 There are better areas to stay for families but I wouldn’t say Patong is a no-go area (though after dark it becomes more unpleasant).
 Jung Ceylon is the best and biggest mall on Phuket and a good fallback if the streets of Patong feel too sleazy for your tastes.

-- The Centara West Sands Resort has a wonderful water park.
+- The Splash Beach Resort has a wonderful water park.
 I highly recommend a short stay here for great family fun.
 But since it’s somewhat secluded more than a day or two is probably too long.
 You can also visit the water park as non-guests (it’s about a 50 minute drive north from Patong, Karon, and Kata).

 - Phuket Fantasea, Phuket Aquarium, and the Phuket Dino Park Mini Golf are 3 fun kid-friendly attractions in Phuket.

 - The best weather on Phuket is from December to April when it’s dry, sunny, and the beaches are great for swimming.
 The wet season runs from May to October when the sea gets rough and is often unsafe for swimming.
 September and October are the rainiest months.
 During the wet season Koh Samui is usually a better choice if you’re after good beach weather.